Event Queue Pattern in Java: Managing Concurrent Events Efficiently

 In plain words

 The buffer between sender and receiver improves maintainability and scalability of a system.
-Event queues are typically used to organise and carry out interprocess communication (IPC).
+Event queues are typically used to organize and carry out interprocess communication (IPC).

 Wikipedia says